 Desirable qualities include self-motivation; discipline and hard work; the ability to interact and work well with others; strong communication, analytical and management skills; a practical approach; patience; and a show of independent initiative.

-Queries should be directed to Nicole Katz, Graduate Recruitment Advisor via email to firstname.lastname@example.org or by telephone on 0207 776 9633
+Queries should be directed to Nicole Katz, Graduate Recruitment Manager via email to firstname.lastname@example.org or by telephone on 0207 776 9633